-Your Aspera server uses your system accounts to authenticate connections.
-These system accounts must be added and configured as transfer accounts before attempting an Aspera transfer.
-When creating transfer accounts, you may also specify user-based settings, including those for bandwidth, document root (docroot) and file handling.
+The Aspera server uses your system accounts to authenticate connections from remote clients.
+The system users must be added and configured as Aspera transfer users before remote clients can run FASP transfers with the server.
+When creating transfer users, you may also specify user-specific settings, such as transfer bandwidth, docroot, and file handling.

-If there is a pattern in the docroot of each user, for example, /sandbox/username, you can take advantage of a substitutional string.
+If there is a pattern in the docroot of each user, for example, C:\sandbox\username, you can use a substitutional string.
 This allows you to assign an independent docroot to each user without setting it individually for each user.